-40 Best Action RPGs To Play In 2021 - Gameranx
+47 Best Action RPGs To Play In 2022 - Gameranx

 Another studio that was made mention a couple of times in this list was Supergiant Games, the people who made the likes of Bastion and Transistor.
 Their latest video game installment is Hades, another indie hit that’s certainly worth purchasing today.
 In their latest release Hades, players are thrown into the role of Zagreus, the son of Hades.
 The narrative adventure players are going through is another coming of age tale with Zagreus wishing to leave the depths of hell and sets off on an adventure to reach Mount Olympus above.

 Of course, escaping hell is no easy task even for the son of Hades himself.
-As a result, players are will have an uphill battle to endure while maneuvering around the underworld.
+As a result, players will have an uphill battle to endure while maneuvering around the underworld.
 This is a bit of roguelike as you attempted to get through all kinds of hostile enemies while dying would take you back from the start.

-#4 Mass Effect Trilogy
+#4 Mass Effect Legendary Edition

 BioWare has had a strong line of iconic RPG titles in the past and one of the video game series that will continue to stand the test of time is Mass Effect.
 This trilogy was such a big deal back in the day as we were going through an epic adventure full of characters we’ve watched grow and the storyline adapts to the choices we made.
 While the third mainline installment didn’t end in a way that pleased everyone, which is a bit hard to do, it’s still a trilogy highly regarded, not only as a fantastic science fiction narrative but as an incredible RPG in general.
-You can go through the games individually, but this is one trilogy that might be best held off until we receive the remaster collection coming out later this year called Mass Effect: Legendary Edition which bring out an enhanced edition for players to enjoy on modern platforms.
+You can go through the games individually, but we suggest checking out Mass Effect: Legendary Edition which brought out an enhanced edition for players to enjoy on modern platforms.
+You’ll get the three mainline games along with majority of the DLC.

 #3 The Elder Scrolls V: Skyrim